 How to Escape from a Rip Current

 Tides have a large influence on currents around beaches as well.
 Generally the seas reach their highest level on shore twice a day.
 The average interval between 2 successive tides is 12 hours and 25 min.
 As the tide drops there are many salt water lagoons that will empty out to stay level with the ocean which in turn cause tidal rips.
 As the tide runs out the large amounts of water that was brought into the lagoons must return to the sea which causes currents to flow like rivers.
-As the tide turns once again this causes the same effect as the water rushes in to fill the lagoons.
-An example of this would be the channel at Rainbow Haven Beach.
+As the tide ebbs, this causes the same effect as the water rushes in to fill the lagoons.
+An example of this would be the channel at Rainbow Haven Beach and Mira Gut Beach.

 Any of the Provincial beaches which are supervised by the Nova Scotia Lifeguard Service (NSLS) use internationally recognized lifesaving flag system.
 The red and yellow flags are used to identify to the public the safest location on the beach to swim.
 The NSLS does many rescues each year with the majority of the rescues occurring outside the flagged area.